aplteam/Fire/README.md

 * You can search either the workspace or just the list of names (`⎕NL`).

+* You can search any combination of...

+  * comments
+  * text
-* You can search any combination of the APL source code; that's everything but stuff within quotes (text) and comments.
+  * APL source code (that's everything but comments and the stuff between quotes (text).

 * Negate a search ("all objects that do **not** contain...").